 1. They’re integral to the battle against COVID-19.

 Every day, while most Americans are staying home, nurses are working around the clock to keep us healthy — and we are so grateful for everything that they have been doing.
-However, nurses haven’t been receiving the support they deserve.
+However, they haven’t been receiving the support they deserve.
 Many nurses still don’t have access to adequate personal protective equipment (PPE), making it difficult for them to perform their job safely.
-Most states are also failing to take appropriate measures, such as allowing nurses to stay in hotel rooms or subsidizing their childcare costs, to keep nurses’ families safe.
+Most states are also failing to take appropriate measures, such as allowing nurses to stay in hotel rooms or subsidizing their childcare costs, to keep their families safe.

 Let’s make sure that we are advocating for nurses during this time.
-We should be coming together to support nurses’ needs and to show them compassion in any way we can.
+We should be coming together to support their needs and to show them compassion in any way we can.
 We love the way that people across the country have been clapping and making noise for healthcare workers once they leave work.
 A little bit of kindness can truly go a long way in these chaotic, stressful times.

 When Americans are asked who they trust the most, nurses consistently make the top of the list.
 For the past 18 consecutive years, we have rated them more highly than doctors, clergy, professors, and countless other professions for their honesty and ethical standards.
 Nurses’ value truly can’t be overstated.